1958 Independent Air Travel Vickers Viking crash: Aftermath

 Brian Gibbons, a 14-year-old schoolboy, was awoken by the crash, which ignited a fire in his house.
-Despite receiving severe burns to his body he managed to save himself and his infant nephew by jumping from his window into the arms of rescuers.
+Despite receiving severe burns to his body he managed to save himself and his infant nephew by dropping the baby, and then himself jumping, from his window into the arms of rescuers.
 For his heroism he received the civilian class of the George Medal from Elizabeth II in 1959 making him the youngest male to have received the award.
+The citation read: